 Applicants and awardees acknowledge that the funding opportunities referenced in this NOFA, and all obligations of the Department herein, are expressly subject to and conditioned upon the ongoing availability of funds, as well as the continued authority of the Department to operate the CDBG program.
-In the event that funds are not available the CDBG program or act under this NOFA is eliminated, or in any way restricted, the Department shall have the option, at its sole discretion, to amend, rescind, suspend, or terminate this NOFA and any associated funding pursuant to the provision set forth immediately above.
-This NOFA is not a commitment of funds to any activity or Applicant.
+In the event that funds are not available to fund any, or all, activities offered herein, or if the Department's authority to operate the CDBG program or act under this NOFA is eliminated, or in any way restricted, the Department shall have the option, at its sole discretion, to amend, rescind, suspend, or terminate this NOFA and any associated funding pursuant to the provision set forth immediately above.
+This NOFA is not a commitment of funds to any activity or applicant.

-E. Applicant Responsibility
+E. Applicant responsibility

 It is the Applicant's responsibility to ensure that the application submitted is clear, complete, and accurate.
 After the application submittal deadline, CDBG may request clarifying information, provided that such information does not affect the competitive ranking of the application.
-No information will be solicited or accepted if such information results in a competitive advantage to an Applicant.
+No information will be solicited or accepted if such information results in a competitive advantage to an applicant.
 No Applicant may appeal the Department's evaluation of another Applicant's application.